bevyengine/rfcs/rfcs/43-many-worlds.md

 Use `AppCommands::insert_global_resource` to modify them.
 They are accessible via `GlobalRes<MyResource>` system parameters in standard systems.

-Under the hood, each world gets a `&` to these.
+Under the hood, each other world gets a `&` to these.
 This simplifies system parameter dispatch, and allows them to be accessed in exclusive systems using `World::get_global_resource::<R: Resource>`.

+Global resources are stored in their own world, with a corresponding schedule and the `CoreWorld::Global` label (the default world gets `CoreWorld::Main`).
+The default runner special-cases the execution order of our worlds, in order to safely hand out non-blocking read-only access to this world.

+### WorldLabel

+Steal implementation from system and stage labels.
+This should probably be abstracted out into its own macro at this point.

+Remove `WorldId`.

+### Plugins

+The best stop-gap strategy for dealing with third-party dependencies in this design is going to be to `App::add_plugin_to_world(plugin: impl Plugin, label: impl WorldLabel)`.
+This will change the default world for that plugin to the specified label.

 ## Drawbacks